 - Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008.

-Becoming an Ally
+Joining the NSRAP Registry

 The Allies Program was developed to assist LGBT youth in school and colleges.
 Its function is to make a staff person visible who can provide a Safe Space for people to express concerns about issues relating to sexual orientation, gender identity, and gender expression.
 While to program was developed for youth, NSRAP feels that the program can be readily adapted to continuing care facilities and organizations serving LGBT Elders.
 In Nova Scotia, the Allies Program is administered by the Youth Project.
-The text below is taken from the Youth Project, we have made changes only to reflect its applicability to Elder care facilities.
+The text below is taken from the Youth Project; we have made changes only to reflect its applicability to Elder care facilities.

 What an Ally is all about: An Ally is someone who accepts, appreciates and celebrates lesbian, gay, bisexual and transgender [people].
 Allies can be of any sexual orientation or gender identity, work together to help put an end to discrimination and fear, and work to make Nova Scotia a safer place.
 Allies can be anyone who works with [LGBT people] or who has [LGBT people] in their lives.
-They could be [family, teachers, social workers, youth workers, doctors, nurses, personal care attendants, home care workers, police officers, etc] The list is endless.
+They could be [family, teachers, social workers, youth workers, doctors, nurses, personal care attendants, home care workers, police officers, etc.] The list is endless.

 Allies are an important part of the fight to end homophobia and a valuable resource and support to lesbian, gay, bisexual and transgender [people].
 An important part of ending the isolation felt by lesbian, gay, bisexual, and transgender [Elders] is to provide them with opportunities to meet other [Elders], but with the opportunity to interact with and seek support from allies in [long term care facilities and seniors’ services].